ArkEcosystem/AIPs/AIPS/aip-11.md

 | ----------- | ------------ | :------ |
 | No payload  | 0            | .       |

-basically this will make:
+The sender must be a delegate.
+Once forged the delegate is irreversibly deactivated:

-- impossible to vote for this delegate anymore
+- no longer possible to vote for this delegate
-- impossible to be selected as active delegate
+- no longer treated as an active delegates, regardless of vote balance

 ## Dynamic Fees calculation